AnSavvides/tvrage-json/README.md

 * `fullShowList` - Full TV show list
 * `fullSchedule` - Full TV schedule based on a two letter country representation as defined by [ISO 3166](http://www.iso.org/iso/country_codes)

-# What's next?
-* Add some tests
-* Add ability to optionally return XML as served from TVRage without converting to JSON

 # Contributing
 All contributions are welcome, feel free to fork `master`, make your changes and open a pull request.